French Pyrénées - 2025

 With a 6-day whole-area lift pass at just €188, this is surely one of the best-value resorts in France. (€188 tariff available if booked online at least 28 days ahead of arrival).

+For future information and based on my visit, Saint-Lary-1700 (Pla d'Adet) and Saint-Lary 1900 (Espiaube) have spectacular, panoramic views over the Pyrenees.
 The new gondola from Saint Lary Village to Saint Lary 1700 enables access to the ski slopes in just 8 minutes, and with 100 km of marked ski runs in 3 different areas, Saint Lary has unlimited skiing across a stunning natural landscape.

 SAINT-LARY 1700 "Pla d'Adet" is the first arrival ski area from the village lifts and is dedicated to family skiing with a snow garden, tobogganing and a fun "Kids Park".